Did the Exodus Happen?

 Why is this a question?

 Questions about the exodus began being raised about 1,000 years ago.
-These questions came from devout, orthodox scholars, not from anyone looking to denigrate the Bible.
+Earlier, actually; in the first century C.E., Josephus (Antiquities) reports ancient doubts about the exodus and the crossing of the Sea of Reeds.
+These questions came from devout Rabbis, not from persons looking to denigrate the Bible (that waited until the 17th-18th century).
 These Rabbis, reading the Biblical texts very carefully, began to notice variations in the stories, some minor, some quite major.

 Over the years it became clear that the exodus story is a composite.
 The story interweaves multiple traditions.
 To quickly satisfy yourself that there are multiple traditions - noting that Levantines and Mesopotamians had no problem with acknowledging multiple traditions ... we do, they didn't - start reading from Exodus 13:20, when Israel sets out from Ramses.
 Read through to the middle of Numbers.
 Make a list of the places Israel visits.
 Then, check the Levitical list of encampments at Numbers 33.
 These two itineraries are very different.
 Two completely different routes, one more northerly, one more southerly (for a more detailed discussion of these two routes, see Rabbi Dr. Richard A. Freund's Digging Through the Bible).

 Even more interesting is that one of these place-lists does not mention Sinai/Horeb or the encounter at the mountain.